Chetan004/Next.js-App/README.md

 * The **StorageClass** and **PVC** are included to demonstrate **dynamic provisioning** using **EBS** when deploying on **AWS EKS**.

-  > In Minikube, these objects are non-functional placeholders since Minikube runs locally and does not support AWS EBS volumes.
+  > In Minikube, these act as placeholders since local clusters don’t use EBS.
 * The deployment uses the latest image from GHCR (`ghcr.io/chetan004/nextjs-app:latest`).
-* Add readiness and liveness probes for production resilience.
+* Use **`minikube start --driver=none`** to run directly on your host without a VM.
+  This allows direct access to the app on `localhost` or your server’s IP.
-* Ensure that your GitHub Actions secrets `GHCR_USERNAME` and `GHCR_TOKEN` are configured correctly.
+* Ensure GitHub Actions secrets `GHCR_USERNAME` and `GHCR_TOKEN` are set properly.

 ---